RioAraki/cpptutorial/C++primer.md

 when a pointer points to an object, use the **derefernce** operator (*) to access the object.
 We may only dereference a valid pointer that points to an object

 ##### Null pointer

+does not point to any object.
+Let pointer equals to : `nullptr` (most direct approach, C++11 std), `0` (not int 0),`NULL` (old, as a preprocessor variable, as part of std::) can make a null pointer.

+Recommend to initialize all pointers even with nullptr.

+##### Assignment and pointers

+Both reference and pointer give indirect access to other object, but the difference is that **reference is not an object** and we cannot refer a reference to a different object, we always get the object to what we initially bound.

+##### Other pointer operations